-Paleo Pumpkin Pancakes made with almond flour and coconut flour.
+Keto + Paleo Pumpkin Pancakes made with almond flour and coconut flour.
 Light and fluffy pancakes packed with pumpkin flavor and warm spices!
-Paleo, gluten free, grain free, dairy free, refined sugar free, clean eating.
+Low carb, gluten free, grain free, dairy free, refined sugar free, clean eating, real food.

 As soon as fall comes around, I love getting in a routine and having cozy family breakfasts on the weekend.
 I like to wake up before my husband and baby to get started, and of course have a hot cup of Bigelow Tea to start off my day.
 It’s warm, cozy and soothes my soul.

 While my boys sleep, I drink my tea and start making our breakfast.
-And if it’s October, you can bet I’m making these paleo pumpkin pancakes.
+And if it’s October, you can bet I’m making these keto + paleo pumpkin pancakes.

-To keep these paleo, I use a blend of almond flour and coconut flour.
-I sweeten them just slightly with 1 tablespoon coconut sugar.
+To keep these keto + paleo, I use a blend of almond flour and coconut flour.
+I sweeten them just slightly with 1 tablespoon monk fruit (or coconut sugar for paleo).
 It is the perfect amount of sweetness.
 And to give them that signature, warm spice I add in 1 teaspoon pumpkin pie spice.
 Yum!

 The batter is a little “stiffer” than standard pancake batter made with flour.
 This pancake batter won’t spread out in the griddle as it cooks.
 So after I pour in the batter, I very gently spread it out with the back of my pouring cup so I get nice, flat pancakes.